singodiyashubham87/ScanVerse/README.md

 # Message from PA
-Thank you for visiting ScanVerse! </br>Feel free to explore the code, contribute, and provide feedback.
+Thank you for visiting ScanVerse!💝
+</br>Feel free to explore the code, contribute, and provide feedback.